-Elba also played a role at the wedding of Prince Harry and Meghan, Duchess of Sussex.
+Elba also played a role at the wedding of Prince Harry and Meghan Markle.
 Everyone from George Clooney to David Beckham descended on Windsor Castle and Elba entertained the acclaimed guest list from the DJ booth, playing “all that sort of funk stuff era from the 80s that always gets people up.
 It doesn’t matter if you like trap or you’re 10, you’re gonna like those songs,” the 46-year-old laughs of his post-nuptial playlist.
-(The royal friendship continues: Elba married his third wife, model Sabrina Dhowre, in April this year, and the prince and the duchess reportedly gave them a £7,000 artwork by the Connor Brothers as a wedding gift – a print featuring the caption ‘Why Fit In When You Were Born to Stand Out?’.)
+(The royal friendship continues: Elba married his third wife, model Sabrina Dhowre, in April 2019, and the former royal couple reportedly gave them a £7,000 artwork by the Connor Brothers as a wedding gift – a print featuring the caption ‘Why Fit In When You Were Born to Stand Out?’.)

 Elba’s DJ role at the royal party befits a star who, despite having made his name as an actor, refers to music as his “first love” and worked as a DJ under the name Big Driis from his teens onwards.
 He credits his eclectic musical tastes to his parents – his father worked at the Ford factory in Dagenham and Elba, who was brought up on a Hackney estate, might well have ended up following the same path, had music not beckoned.